afolaa27/project-R/README.md

 - User and user admin can go to their own profile page and change their username and see all of the communities they are in -The user admin also able to see all of the members they are an admin for and remove members (if members break any community rules)
 - Users can remove themselves from communities, but not able to remove other users
-- User is able to logout of account
+- User is able to log out of account
 - User can delete account along with all of their 'roars' (tweets/posts)

 # Models